harvesthill/reddit-wiki-archive/steroids/trestolone.md

 The compound is an extremely potent 19-nor derivative oft-described as a cross between Trenbolone and Nandrolone—but without any of the negative sides of either.
 Perhaps more so than any other compound, MENT is highly capable of eliciting serious gains in mass and strength over a relatively short period of time.

 Trestolone delivers 10x more myotropic effect than testosterone.
-The *myotropic effect* is the effect of building muscle, making Trestolone more effective in building muscle than any other commercial steroid in existence.
+The *myotropic effect* is the effect of building muscle, making Trestolone more effective than any other commercial steroid in existence.
 Whereas Trenbolone's Anabolic/Androgenic ratio is 500/500 to Testosterone's 100/100, MENT comes in at 2300/650.
 It's oft-described as “Test on steroids” or “supercharged Test.”

 ##Metabolic Equivalence to Testosterone

 Trestolone is the *only steroid in production today* that is capable of sustaining normal male physiology in the complete absence of testosterone, including sexual functioning.

-Trestolone has an anabolic/androgenic rating of 2300/650.
-This is higher than nearly any other available compound aside from designer Trenbolone analogue Methyltrienolone, *aka* Mtren, Metribolone, which is rated at 12000+/6000+, and is also dosed in the microgram range, between 500–1500mcg.
+Trestolone's anabolic/androgenic rating of 2300/650 is higher than nearly any other available compound aside from designer Trenbolone analogue Methyltrienolone, *aka* Mtren, Metribolone, which is rated at 12000+/6000+, and is also dosed in the microgram range, between 500–1500mcg.
+Mtren is of course *so* strong that it's used as the absolute reference standard for laboratory tests to measure binding to the androgen receptor (AR)—but its acute toxicity precludes widespread use.

 In rats, MENT was found to be roughly ten times as myotropic as Methyltestosterone.

-*In some users,* psychological effects MENT conveys include a positive sense of confidence, euthymia and well-being that are noted to be more heightened even than those conveyed by Testosterone, Dianabol, or DHT derivatives Proviron and Masteron.
+In many users, MENT conveys psychological effects including a positive sense of confidence, euthymia and well-being that are noted to be more heightened and notable than those conveyed by Testosterone, Dianabol, or DHT derivatives Proviron and Masteron.

 ##Clinical Studies